Duron27/ArxLibertatis-android-port/README.md

 -   Fixed bug where if you reset user config files starting the game would be an endless loop.

 Added:
--   built in shaders in launcher enable fn keys then in game settings enable post processing, then hit F2
+-   Built in shaders in launcher enable fn keys then in game settings enable post processing, then hit F2

 Removed:
--   old code and updated OpenMW
+-   Old code and updated OpenMW